jdelrieg/tchannel_5TeV/README.md

 ## Master Plot

 The final pickle file and the master plots (yields and shapes) are produced with `MasterPlot_charge.py`script.
 This has to be run before creating the datacards.
+In order for it to work, tchannel and tbarchannel `.pkl` files have to be copied into a folder named `TTPS/`

     python analysis/tt5TeV/MasterPlot_charge.py -p histos5TeV/22jan2023/ -n 64